-So, when you make ginger syrup you really only need 3 things…ginger that has been peeled and sliced thin, sugar, and water.
+So, when you make the ginger syrup you really only need 3 things… raw ginger that has been peeled and sliced thin, sugar, and water.
 That’s it…nothing complicated at all!
 If you have an hour to sit around while your ginger syrup simmers on the stove you can make this delicious concoction with very little effort on your part.

-When you are buying the ginger try to find the straightest roots you can find.
+When you are buying ginger, try to find the straightest roots you can find.
 You will need to peel it before slicing for your ginger syrup and too many little knobs and bulbs make the process a little more difficult.

 Uses for ginger syrup